visgl/deck.gl/docs/layers/tile-layer.md

 ##### `getTileData` (Function,  optional)

-`getTileData` given x, y, z indices of the tile, returns a Promise that resolves to the decoded tile data.
+`getTileData` given x, y, z indices of the tile, returns the tile data or a Promise that resolves to the tile data.

 - Default: `getTileData: ({x, y, z}) => Promise.resolve(null)`